ithouph/Ejar/HOW_TO_ADD_DUMMY_DATA.md

 ### Test the App:
 1. Restart the Expo app
-2. Guest login or Google sign-in
+2. Sign in with Google OAuth
-3. Browse **Discover** tab → See all 12 properties ✅
+3. Browse **Discover** tab → See 10 marketplace posts ✅
-4. Check property details → See amenities ✅
+4. Filter by category (phones, laptops, cars, property) ✅
-5. Save favorites (requires login) ❤️
+5. Check wallet → See balance and transactions ✅
-6. Write reviews (requires login) ⭐
+6. View payment requests → See member approvals ✅

 The app is now populated with realistic data! 🎉